Signs and Symptoms of Pancreatic Cancer

 Jaundice and related symptoms

 Jaundice is yellowing of the eyes and skin.
-Most people with pancreatic cancer (and virtually all people with ampullary cancer) will have jaundice as one of their first symptoms.
+Most people with pancreatic cancer (and nearly all people with ampullary cancer) will have jaundice as one of their first symptoms.

 Jaundice is caused by the buildup of bilirubin, a dark yellow-brown substance made in the liver.
 Normally, the liver excretes bilirubin as part of a liquid called bile.
 Bile goes through the common bile duct into the intestines, where it helps break down fats.
 It eventually leaves the body in the stool.
 When the common bile duct becomes blocked, bile can’t reach the intestines, and the level of bilirubin in the body builds up.

 Cancers that start in the head of the pancreas are near the common bile duct.
 These cancers can press on the duct and cause jaundice while they are still fairly small, which can sometimes lead to these tumors being found at an early stage.
 But cancers that start in the body or tail of the pancreas don’t press on the duct until they have spread through the pancreas.
 By this time, the cancer has often spread beyond the pancreas as well.

 When pancreatic cancer spreads, it often goes to the liver.
 This can also lead to jaundice.

 Dark urine: Sometimes, the first sign of jaundice is darker urine.
 As bilirubin levels in the blood increase, the urine becomes brown in color.

 Light-colored or greasy stools: Bilirubin normally helps give stools their brown color.
 If the bile duct is blocked, stools might be pale or gray.
 Also, if bile and pancreatic enzymes can’t get through to the intestines to help break down fats, the stools can become greasy and might float in the toilet.